Larry Connors’ R3 Strategy (It Still Works) | Trading Strategies Explained

 One thing is to test a strategy on one ETF at a time, but more importantly, might be to test it as a portfolio on different ETFs.

-Let’s simulate the results on all 25 ETFs from the year 2000 until December 2020.
-The buy and sell criteria are the same as above, but we include a maximum of five open positions at any time and a maximum of 20% of equity for each position.
+Let’s simulate the results for all 25 ETFs from 2000 to December 2020.
+The buy and sell criteria remain the same as above, but we limit the number of open positions to a maximum of five at any time and the maximum equity allocation for each position to 20%.
 The equity curve looks like this:

 The number of trades is 992, the win-ratio is 75%, the average gain per trade is 0.68%, and the profit factor is 2.08.
 The sovereign debt crisis in 2011 hit the portfolio hard, and the maximum drawdown was during August 2011: -16%.
 CAGR is 6.47%.